The Hon. Rob Borbidge AO

 Karen has extensive executive level experience in public sector management across health, employment services and vocational education and training.
 Prior to commencing in the Kimberley, Karen worked in senior positions for the Australian Government in Darwin and with the WA Health Department.
 Karen has a Masters in Health Services Management, a Graduate Diploma in Occupational Health and Safety and a Bachelor of Health Science (Nursing).
 Karen is a member of the Australian Institute of Company Directors and represents TAFE Queensland - Gold Coast Region while sitting as a Committee Member with Study Gold Coast.

-Vice Chancellor, Southern Cross University
+Chief Marketing Officer, Southern Cross University

 Councillor brooke patterson